Melanie Pickering is an Australian indie author penning genre-blending YA novels that blur the line between reality and fiction.

 I am inspired by things that go bump in the night.
 By urban legends and campfire tales, and the things we convince ourselves that aren't real.

 That's easy.
 Like many authors around my age, I write the sort of stories that I would have loved to read as a teen.
 You see, back in the eighties, YA books didn't exist.
 It was Sweet Valley High or nothing.
 And while I devoured their romantic aspect, SVH just wasn't dark enough for my hungry little black soul.
 Thanks to a much older brother who had a penchant for horror novels, I cut my teeth on books by the likes of Stephen King, Peter Straub, Shaun Hutson and Robert McCammon.
-The slash and gore factor wasn't really up my alley, but I relished the psychological aspect and soon discovered Edgar Allen Poe.
+While I didn't particularly enjoy the squick factor, I relished the psychological aspect and it wasn't long before I discovered Edgar Allen Poe.
 The macabre aspect of his work has always stayed with me, and I hope to bring this gothic vibe into a more contemporary setting with my own books.

 Copyright © 2022 Melanie Pickering - All Rights Reserved.